Eric-Bradford/TS-EMO/Mex_files/hypervolume/README.md

 Algorithm: Kaifeng Yang and Michael T. M. Emmerich, LIACS, Leiden University

 For the 2D case the mex-file used follows the description of:
-'M. Emmerich, K. Yang, A. Deutz, H. Wang and C. M. Fonseca.
-A Multicriteria Generalization of Bayesian Global Optimization.'
+Yang, K., Emmerich, M., Deutz, A., & Fonseca, C. M. (2017, March).
+Computing 3-D Expected
+Hypervolume Improvement and Related Integrals in Asymptotically Optimal Time.
+In International
+Conference on Evolutionary Multi-Criterion Optimization (pp. 685-700).
+Springer, Cham.

 For the 3D case the mex-file used follows the description of:
-'K. Yang, M. Emmerich, A. Deutz and C. M. Fonseca.
-A Computing 3-D Expected Hypervolume Improvement and Related Integrals in Asymptotically Optimal Time.'
+Emmerich, M., Yang, K., Deutz, A., Wang, H., & Fonseca, C. M. (2016).
+A multicriteria generalization of bayesian global optimization.
+In Advances in Stochastic and Deterministic Global Optimization (pp. 229-242).
+Springer International Publishing.

-For the original unmodified mex files please go to http://liacs.leidenuniv.nl/~csmoda/code/EHVI.rar.
+For the original unmodified mex files download http://liacs.leidenuniv.nl/~csmoda/code/EHVI.rar.